0xdbe/0xdbe.github.io/_posts/2021-09-05-AngularSecurity-DisableInlineCriticalCSS.md

 After inlining critical CSS, the rest can be postponed.
 However, HTML and CSS don't support asynchronous loading for CSS files.

-To circumvent this issue, there is an Angular trick to load non-critical CSS asynchronously using ``media`` technic:
+To circumvent this issue, there is an Angular trick to load non-critical CSS asynchronously using ``media`` attribute:

 ```html
 <link rel="stylesheet"